PRE-SCHOOL

 Grade 7-10

 The Junior High School Department provides secondary level education based on the requirements of the Department of Education in an environment that is distinctly Salesian.
-The department delivers a double curriculum – Academic, covering subject areas in a college preparatory high school, as well as a Technical curriculum, with specializations in Electrical Installation and Maintenance, Computer Programming, and Industrial Drafting.
+The department delivers a double curriculum – Academic, covering subject areas in a college preparatory high school, as well as a Technical curriculum, with specializations in Electrical Installation and Maintenance, Consumer Electronics, Computer Programming, and Industrial Drafting.

 SENIOR HIGH SCHOOL